sisby-folk/surveyor/README.md

 #### Terrain Rendering

-To process a chunk, first get the summary using `WorldSummary.getChunk(ChunkPos)` - remember you can always get the world summary from the world using `SurveyorWorld` if you're doing this on world tick.<br/>
+To process a chunk, first get the summary using `WorldSummary.getChunk(ChunkPos)`.<br/>
+Remember you can always get the world summary from using `SurveyorWorld` if you're processing on world tick.<br/>
-Then, process the chunk into usable floor data using `ChunkSummary.toSingleLayer()` which will output usable int arrays:
+Then, crunch the result into floors using `ChunkSummary.toSingleLayer()` which outputs usable int arrays:
-* **depth[256]** - The distance of the floor below your specified world height. so y = worldHeight - depth.
+* **depths[256]** - The distance of the floor below your specified world height. so y = worldHeight - depth.
   * Will be **-1** when no floor exists on the layer - either because there's no solid blocks, or no walkspace.
   * When the depth is **-1**, all other array values at that index are meaningless and may be invalid.
-* **block[256]** - The floor block.
+* **blocks[256]** - The floor block.
 Can be retrieved from the per-region palette at `WorldSummary.getBlockPalette(ChunkPos)`.
-* **biome[256]** - The floor biome.
+* **biomes[256]** - The floor biome.
 Can be retrieved from the per-region palette at `WorldSummary.getBiomePalette(ChunkPos)`.
-* **light[256]** - The block light level directly above the floor (i.e the block light for its top face).
+* **lightLevels[256]** - The block light level directly above the floor (i.e the block light for its top face).
 0-15.
-* **water[256]** - How deep the contiguous water above the floor is.
+* **waterDepths[256]** - How deep the contiguous water above the floor is.
   * All other liquid surfaces are considered floors, but water is special-cased.
-  * The sea floor (e.g. sand, gravel) is recorded instead of the surface, and the depth of the water above is recorded.
+  * The sea floor (e.g. sand) is recorded, and this depth value indicates the water surface instead.
   * This allows maps to show water depth shading, but also hide water completely if desired.

 For all these arrays, the index is (x * 16 + z), where x and z are relative to the chunk.

-Using this data, render out usable objects for your map (pixel buffers, images, etc) and keep them either in the world using a duck, or a world-keyed static map.
+Using this data, render usable data for your map (pixel buffers, images, etc) and store them per-world.<br/>
-Keep in mind you may be rendering hundreds of thousands of chunks here - this is the hot loop, that's why it's all ugly int arrays.
+You may be rendering hundreds of thousands of chunks here - this is the hot loop, that's why it's all ugly int arrays.

 #### Structure Rendering